Tuesday and Thursday 10:00am-11:00am, and by appointment

 BA in Italian Literature and Culture, Northwestern University

-Dr. Goethals’ research centers on medieval and early modern literature and theater, focusing especially on the relationship between military-historical events and their literary representations across genres; gender and women’s writing; the intersection of print, manuscript, and performative media, with an interest in reading publics and theatrical spaces; mysticism, prophecy, and eschatology; and rhetoric.
+Dr. Goethals’ research centers on medieval and early modern literature and theater, focusing especially on gender and women’s writing; the relationship between military-historical events and their literary representations across genres; the intersection of print, manuscript, and performative media; mysticism, prophecy, and eschatology; and rhetoric.

 Dr. Goethals has received long-term and postdoctoral fellowships from the Folger Shakespeare Library, Villa I Tatti—the Harvard University Center for Italian Studies, the University of Pennsylvania, and New York University, as well as grants from the Renaissance Society of America and the Gladys Krieble Delmas Foundation.

 She is also the Managing Editor of the scholarly journal I Tatti Studies in the Italian Renaissance.
 For issues and submission information, please see our homepage with the University of Chicago Press: http://www.journals.uchicago.edu/toc/its/current

 Margherita Costa.
 The Buffoons, A Ridiculous Comedy.
 A Bilingual Edition.
 Edited and translated by Sara Diaz and Jessica Goethals.
 The Other Voice in Early Modern Europe.
-Toronto: ITER; Tempe, AZ: Arizona Center for Medieval and Renaissance Studies (2018, forthcoming).
+Toronto: ITER; Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2018.

 “Performance, Print, and the Italian Wars: Poemetti Bellici and the Case of Eustachio Celebrino,” in Interactions between Orality and Writing in Early Modern Italian Culture.
 Edited by Luca Degl’Innocenti, Brian Richardson, Chiara Sbordoni.
 Routledge, 2016.